Council tax on empty property

 • The exception may be used again for the same dwelling if it has been sold and has a new owner

-• The same owner may make use of the exception for dwellings marketed for let multiple times, however, only after the dwellings has been let for a continuous period of at least 6 months since the exception last applied
+• The same owner may make use of the exception for dwellings marketed for let multiple times, however, only after the dwellings has been let for a continuous period of at least six months since the exception last applied

 There are a number of factors which we must take into consideration when assessing whether a dwelling is being actively marketed for sale or let.
 These may include: